bluelotus03/axe-hacks-2022/content/faq/_index.md

 ---

 {{< faq "Who can participate in Axe Hacks?" >}}
-Any graduate or undergraduate UNC Charlotte student who identifies as female (cis or trans) or non-binary, and is at least 16 years old, are welcome to participate as hackers!
+Any graduate or undergraduate college students in the U.S. who identifies as female (cis or trans) or non-binary, and is at least 16 years old, are welcome to participate as hackers!
 {{</ faq >}}